narthur/yootilities/knowledge.md

 - For images, use Unsplash URLs only.
 Do not download images.
 - Keep designs beautiful and production-ready, not cookie-cutter.
 - Use TypeScript's strict mode.
+- Use Convex actions for API calls, not mutations.
+Mutations cannot use fetch().

 ## Project Structure